BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-11-open-source-efficiency-code-quality-procurement.md

   - Jens
   - Stefan
 topics:
-  - Open source efficiency
+  - Open Source Efficiency
-  - Code quality
+  - Code Quality
   - Procurement
-  - Sales
+  - Sales Strategy
-  - Product adoption
-  - Startup operations
 summary: |
   Jens and Stefan discuss the efficiency benefits of open source, the impact on code quality, and how open source can streamline procurement and sales processes for startups.
 tags: